Luxor 2

 Luxor 2 is a puzzle video game developed by MumboJumbo.
 First released in 2006, it is the sequel to the original Luxor, which was released in 2005.
-The title can be played online at several different sites, and is also available for purchase for Microsoft Windows and Mac OS X.
+The title can be played online at several different sites and is also available for purchase for Microsoft Windows and Mac OS X.

 The game's console debut was in April 2007, with its release on Xbox 360 via Xbox Live Arcade.
 The game was removed from App Store in 2024, as with all other Luxor games released (except Luxor Evolved).

 Gameplay

 The game challenges the user to eliminate colored magical spheres by causing three or more spheres of the same color to collide.
-Players do this primarily by shooting additional spheres from a winged scarab which they guide back and forth along the bottom of the screen.
-When spheres are eliminated, adjacent spheres which now form a segment of three or more or the same color will also explode in a chain reaction.
+Players do this primarily by shooting additional spheres from a winged scarab, which they guide back and forth along the bottom of the screen.
+When spheres are eliminated, adjacent spheres that now form a segment of three or more of the same color will also explode in a chain reaction.

 During gameplay, the on-screen spheres continuously move forward, pushed by additional small scarabs.
 If any sphere reaches the player's pyramid, he or she loses a life and is forced to restart the stage.
-If the player succeeds in eliminating a certain number of spheres without this occurring, new spheres cease to arrive and the level can be completed by removing those which remain.
+If the player succeeds in eliminating a certain number of spheres without this occurring, new spheres cease to arrive, and the level can be completed by removing those that remain.

-There are a total of 88 rounds of increasing difficulty, plus 13 bonus rounds which the player can play through.
+There is a total of 88 rounds of increasing difficulty, plus 13 bonus rounds, which the player can play through.
 In "Story mode", the player earns titles/rankings as he or she progresses through the various levels.
 Multiple difficulty settings are available as well, with play at higher settings yielding higher scores.

 Levels and stages

-The arrangement of the levels of Luxor 2 are similar to the arrangement of rounds in Zuma.
+The arrangement of the levels of Luxor 2 is similar to the arrangement of rounds in Zuma.
 There are four levels in the first stage, five in the second, and six in the third.
 The order of levels repeats after every third stage; however, one stage is added in this repetition, along with an extra color.
 For example, levels 1–1 to 1-4 are repeated as levels 4–1 to 4-4, but level 4-5 is added.
 Levels 4–1 to 4-5 are repeated as levels 7–1 to 7–5, but level 7-6 is added.
 This is also true for the other levels, except that for the 13th and 14th stage, with five additional levels in 13th stage (which are repeats of stages 4-5, 5-6, 6-7, 7-6, and 8-7, respectively) and four in 14th stage (repeats of 9-8, 10-7, 11-8, and 12-9) before entering level 14–5, the last level.

 The number of colors also increases on harder difficulties: